markahrens/mytungsten/src/content/blog/2008/new-years-resolutions.md

 ---

-<p>Another year gone so it is time to review last year’s resolutions and come up with some new ones for the coming year.
+Another year gone so it is time to review last year’s resolutions and come up with some new ones for the coming year.
 First, here is the listing of last year’s resolutions and their status.
-Then later this evening or tomorrow, I will be posting the 2008 resolutions.</p>
+Then later this evening or tomorrow, I will be posting the 2008 resolutions.

-<p>Tech (Work or Home)</p>
+Tech (Work or Home)

 <ul>